 As a Diagnostic Medical Sonographer, the need to know how to use each of the different machines needed to perform the various tests is essential for both success in the field and more importantly for your patients.

-According to obgynsono.com's Ultrasound Technician Career Guide, there are 6 main types of machines used by sonographers.
+According to obgynsono.com's Ultrasound Technician Career Guide, there are 6 main types of machines used in various types of sonography.
 Let's take a look at the specific machines along with the areas of concern.

 Basic Ultrasound Machine